 3. Reflect On Your Progress

-In order to stick to your New Year’s resolution ensure to track your progress by keeping a diary.
-A log book of achievements enables you to effortlessly review your progress over the previous months.
+To stick to your New Year’s resolution ensure to track your progress by keeping a diary.
+A logbook of achievements enables you to effortlessly review your progress over the previous months.
 Using stop smoking as an example, you can now track your progress within moments using your iPhone or tablet.
-With a wide variety of online tools, such as the NHS Choices Stop Smoking app, you can now keep track of your progress and reflect on how many days you’ve been smoke free and how much money you’ve saved.
+With a wide variety of online tools, such as the NHS Choices Stop Smoking app, you can now keep track of your progress and reflect on how many days you’ve been smoke-free and how much money you’ve saved.
 Taking the time to acknowledge your progress is important, providing reassurance and solidifying your incentive.

 4. Make Your Resolution Public

-Ensure that all of your friends and family are aware of you New Year’s resolution.
-With close friends and family by your side, you’ll have a supportive network to help you when you’re in need of motivation.
+Ensure that all of your friends and family are aware of your New Year’s resolution.
+With close friends and family by your side, you’ll have a supportive network to help you when you need motivation.
 By announcing your goals you’re being held accountable, this will motivate you to succeed as you focus on sharing and celebrating your accomplishment with those who have supported you throughout your journey.

 5. Do It For Yourself

-For further information about how we can help you achieve your New Year’s resolution, medication and treatment that we provide please click here.
+For further information about how we can help you achieve your New Year’s resolution, medication and treatments that we provide please click here.